-The May 2013 edition of IAALS Report, our monthly newsletter, is now available.
+The November 2013 edition of IAALS Report, our monthly newsletter, is now available.
 It’s a convenient way to keep you even more informed about issues affecting the civil justice system and to keep you up-to-date on our four initiatives.Learn More »

 IAALS is a national, independent research center dedicated to continuous improvement of the process and culture of the civil justice system.
 By leveraging a unique blend of empirical and legal research, innovative solutions, broad-based collaboration, communications and ongoing measurement in strategically selected, high-impact areas, IAALS is empowering others with the knowledge, models and will to advance a more accessible, efficient and accountable civil justice system.